About Columbia’s Policy

 Columbia University is committed to fostering an environment that is free from gender-based discrimination and harassment, including sexual assault and all other forms of gender-based misconduct.

-Student Conduct and Community Standards will work with all students affected by gender-based misconduct – including students bringing complaints, responding to complaints, or serving as witnesses – to ensure their safety and promote their well-being.
-Where appropriate, the Office will assist students with obtaining accommodations to provide support and relief (See page 41 of the PDF Gender-Based Misconduct and Interim Title IX Policies and Procedures for Students).
+The Center for Student Success and Intervention (CSSI) will work with all students affected by gender-based misconduct – including students bringing complaints, responding to complaints, or serving as witnesses – to ensure their safety and promote their well-being.
+Where appropriate, the Office will assist students with obtaining accommodations to provide support and relief (See page 39 of Gender-Based Misconduct and Interim Title IX Policies and Procedures for Students).

 Fundamentally, the University does not tolerate any form of gender-based misconduct.
 Important points: